mhzauser/mhzauser/README.md

 </h3>

 <h2 align="center">
-I'm a Data Engineer 💻, Video Maker 📹, and Tennis Player 🎾!
+I'm a Software Engineer 💻, Video Maker 📹, and Tennis Player 🎾!
 </h2>

-a dedicated and experienced professional with a passion for technology, data, and tennis, With four years of expertise as a Python Developer and one year as a Data Engineer, and I am currently working as a Data Engineer, I've honed my skills in crafting innovative solutions that drive meaningful impact.
+Hello, I'm Mohammad Hossein (Call me Megahertz), a dedicated and experienced professional with a passion for technology, data, and tennis, With four years of expertise as a Backend Developer and one year as a Software Engineer, and I am currently working as a Software (Data) Engineer, I've honed my skills in crafting innovative solutions that drive meaningful impact.
-As a Python Developer, I've been deeply involved in creating web applications, leveraging the power of Django and Django Rest Framework to build scalable and robust solutions.
-My journey as a Data Engineer allowed me to explore the realm of big data, setting up and managing data infrastructure to extract valuable insights from complex datasets.
+As a Backend Developer, I've been deeply involved in creating web applications, leveraging the power of Django and Django Rest Framework to build scalable and robust solutions.
+My journey as a Software (Data) Engineer allowed me to explore the realm of big data, setting up and managing data infrastructure to extract valuable insights from complex datasets.
 Beyond my professional pursuits, I find joy and balance in various hobbies.
 On the court, I'm an avid tennis player, continuously seeking to improve my skills and relishing the competitive spirit.
 Off the court, I enjoy indulging in video games, where I indulge in captivating stories and challenges.

 ### 🤝 Connect with me: